 Next, we need to set up Travis CI.
 To do that, make sure you have the ruby and gem tools installed on your system.
 If you don’t have them, install them from your OS package manager.

-First, download/copy the .travis.yml file (note the dot in the beginning; the downloaded file doesn’t have it!) and adjust the real name, e-mail (used for commits; line 12/13), and the username/repo name on line 21.
+First, download/copy the .travis.yml file (note the dot in the beginning; the downloaded file doesn’t have it!) and adjust the real name, e-mail (used for commits; line 15/16), and the username/repo name on line 24.
 If you want to render your site in another language besides English, add the appropriate Ubuntu language pack to the list in this file.
 Likewise, if you need any other Python/apt packages to build your site, add them to your config.
 (For apt packages, you will need addons: apt: packages: keys.)